-Z: The first reason was to find out about the problematic in the Middle East, especially the refugees and IDP’s.
+Z: The first reason was to find out about the problems in the Middle East, especially the refugees and IDP’s.
 I wanted to see it with my own eyes and make my own opinion.
-In Europe people seem to have a very negative opinion about this problematic.
+In Europe people seem to have a very negative opinion about these problems.
 Second reason was to get to know the country and its people.
 Also, I’ve heard very good references about STEP-IN’s work in Iraq and I knew that I would love to work with them.
 First I came only for 3 months.
 I ended up staying for one year.
 You can see how much I loved it. [laughs]

 I: Before coming to Iraq, you have worked also in Uganda and Cambodia.
 What was your experience there?

 Z: First, I was in Uganda.
 After seeing a huge need to have a clinic for HIV positive children, doctor Silharova decided to start one.
 At that time, she needed an administration and logistics support.
 One of her friends got in touch with me and I went to Uganda.
 Together we established the clinic.
 The experience was very fruitful.

 After that I went straight to Cambodia.
 There I was responsible for 2 orphanages for HIV children.
 It was hard to run an orphanage.
 In total there were 120 children.
 The project there was already running for 12 years so by the time I came, children were already teenagers.
 They had a lot of problems with confidence, existence and they were having a hard time dealing with some aspects of HIV.
 Therefore, it was more emotional support they needed.